 - You have the right to have your personal doctor notified promptly about your admission, and be kept up-to-date about your illness and treatment.

-- You have the right to be told by your doctor of any test, procedure, or treatment that has risks, and to give informed consent for this test, procedure, or treatment to be done.
-In emergencies, or if you are too ill or otherwise cannot understand this information, you have the right to have your family member or friend told.
+- You have the right to be told by your doctor of any test, procedure or treatment that has risks, and to give informed consent for this test, procedure or treatment to be done.
+In emergencies, or if you are too ill or otherwise cannot understand this information, you have the right to have your family member, friend or other support person told.

-- You have the right to say “no” to any treatment, and to leave the hospital at any time.
+- You have the right to say “no” to any treatment and to leave the hospital at any time.
 You have the right to hear from your doctor what may happen if you refuse the treatment or leave.
 There may be times that care must be provided based on the law.

 - You have the right to make choices now and to document those choices in case you become too ill to speak for yourself later.
 This right to choose is called an Advance Directive.
 You may choose someone to make healthcare decisions for you.
 You may also choose what treatments you would like or not like to have done.